 Psoriasis is not curable.
 But managing the triggers helps keep the condition in check.
 It would be best to find out what triggers affect you specifically and how to avoid them.
 While avoiding all triggers might not be possible, actively staying conscious of them is an excellent place to start.
 Avoiding the triggers will keep the next psoriasis flare-up at bay.

 No, psoriasis isn’t contagious through kissing.
 The disease isn’t viral, fungal or bacterial.

 Research has shown that genetics is a crucial factor contributing to the risk of having psoriasis.
 If one of your parents has psoriasis, you have a high chance of having the autoimmune disease.
 The disease’s risk is even higher when both parents have psoriasis.
 So yes, psoriasis could be genetic.
 Offsprings from parents who have had psoriasis are potentially susceptible.

 No amount of touching can spread psoriasis.
 It’s an autoimmune condition.
 You’d have to have a skin disorder to get the disease.

 Scratching a psoriasis rash or lesion does not cause it to spread across locations.
 However, it might slow the healing process, creating the appearance that psoriasis is flaring.

 Psoriasis is a chronic autoimmune condition.
 This condition can only be transferred potentially via genetic inheritance.
 Psoriasis can’t be transmitted via contact or sex.
 Unfortunately, there is no cure for this condition, but proper management of the triggers will reduce psoriasis flare-ups to a minimum.
-Dr Nina Bal is an expert at helping patients to manage such conditions.
+Dr Nina Bal (Dental Surgeon) is an expert at helping patients to manage such conditions.
 Book a consultation with her to know your psoriasis triggers and management measures.